Environment

 Minimising our environmental footprint is central to our approach to resource use.
 Through responsible waste management and the optimisation of our packaging solutions, we aim to reduce material consumption and environmental impact.
 By working in close collaboration across industries and value chains, we seek to enhance product circularity and support the transition to a more resource-efficient, low-carbon economy.

 The principles of the circular economy are fundamental to our sustainability strategy.
-We recognise that our largest sources of environmental impact and associated emissions stem from packaging and ingredients, and these areas therefore represent our greatest opportunities for improvement.
-As a result, we focus our efforts on reducing carbon emissions across these stages, managing operational food waste more effectively, and continuously improving our packaging solutions.
+We recognise that our largest sources emissions stem from ingredients and packaging, therefore these areas represent our greatest opportunities for improvement.
+As a result, we focus our efforts on reducing carbon emissions, managing waste more effectively, and continuously improving our packaging solutions.

 Through these actions, we aim to conserve resources, cut emissions, and contribute to long-term climate resilience.